amino-os/Amino.Run/docs/code_study/DMList.md

 This DM will retry failed operations until timeout is reached.

 The value of this DM is rated because many SDKs provide similar retry mechanism.
 App developers have a lot of choices.

+Quinton: The implementation of this DM is so simple that I think we should implement it anyway, so that app developers do not need to use a separate SDK for retries, unless they really want to.
+Similarly, regarding the comment below, I think that a single retry policy across all operations on a given Sapphire objects is a fine place to start.
+We can add per-operation retry configuration as and when actually required by an app.

 By the way, to make this DM work properly, we have to make one change to the current DM mechanism: